A Detailed Guide on Control Variables: What, Why, and How

 It is also known as a constant or control variable.

-The controlled variable is not part of an experiment.
+The constant factor is not included in the experiment.
 It is not an independent or dependent variable.
 However, a controlled variable is important because it can affect the experiment’s result.

 Net Promoter®, NPS®, NPS Prism®, and the NPS-related emoticons are registered trademarks of Bain & Company, Inc., Satmetrix Systems, Inc., and Fred Reichheld.
 Net Promoter Score℠ and Net Promoter System℠ are service marks of Bain & Company, Inc., Satmetrix Systems, Inc., and Fred Reichheld.